Skip to main content

 • Network effects: The product becomes more valuable as more people use it.
 Slack's value increases with every team member and integration partner.
 Competing with network effects requires a fundamentally different go-to-market strategy, not just a better product.

 • Switching costs: Deep integrations, data lock-in, and workflow dependencies make switching painful.
-Salesforce's moat is not their UI — it is the thousands of custom configurations, integrations, and trained administrators that make leaving prohibitively expensive.
+Salesforce's moat is not their UI.
+It is the thousands of custom configurations, integrations, and trained administrators that make leaving prohibitively expensive.

 • Data advantages: Proprietary data that improves the product over time.
 Google's search results improve with every query.
 A new competitor starts with zero training data.